uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Transaction Monitoring (TxM) is a key security approach adopted in the UK and globally.

-Supplying header information for all our APIs will become mandatory, we recommend designing it into your applications now before approval can be granted, and production credentials issued HMRC must see evidence of fraud prevention headers being sent.
+Supplying header information for all our APIs will become mandatory.
+We recommend designing it into your applications now before approval can be granted, and production credentials issued.
+HMRC must see evidence of fraud prevention headers being sent.

 The developer must test their fraud headers to derive the correct values and provide SDST with a screenshot of the response received from the Test Fraud Header API.
-Guidance on Fraud Prevention Headers can be found here.
+[Guidance on Fraud Prevention Headers](https://developer.service.hmrc.gov.uk/api-documentation/docs/fraud-prevention) is available.

 #### Example workflows for Self-employment

 1. Create an update.
 a.
 List all self-employment businesses.
 b.
 Create a self-employment periodic update.
 c.
-Trigger a tax calculation (can be triggered anytime but must be triggered at the end of the quarter to meet the obligation).
+Trigger a tax calculation - can be triggered anytime but must be triggered at the end of the quarter to meet the obligation.

 2. Amend an update.
 a.
 List all self-employment update periods.